Elton Fax: Career

-From 1949 to 1956, Fax was a "chalk talk artist" with the New York Times Children's Book Program.As he presented stories to children's groups, he also spontaneously illustrated them.
+From 1949 to 1956, Fax was a "chalk talk artist" with the New York Times Children's Book Program.
+As he presented stories to children's groups, he also spontaneously illustrated them.

-Fax was sponsored by the US State Department for travel in Latin America in 1955, and a period as a lecturer in East Africa in 1963.
-After living in Mexico and traveling through Bolivia, Argentina, and Uruguay, Fax wrote in his article, "It's Been a Beautiful but Rugged Journey," about feeling concerned after the United States Embassy asked him if he had seen any "communist activity".
+Fax was sponsored by the U.S. State Department for travel in Latin America in 1955, and a period as a lecturer in East Africa in 1963.
+After living in Mexico and traveling through Bolivia, Argentina, and Uruguay, Fax wrote in his article "It's Been a Beautiful but Rugged Journey" about feeling concerned after the United States Embassy asked him if he had seen any "communist activity".

-While in East Africa in 1963, he also he toured Nigeria with jazz musician Randy Weston, sponsored by the American Society of African Culture.
-He was one of fourteen representatives of the American Society for African Culture at an international writers' meeting in Rome in 1959.
-He reported from the meeting for the New York Age.
+While in East Africa, he also toured Nigeria with jazz musician Randy Weston on a trip sponsored by the American Society of African Culture (AMSAC).
+As one of fourteen AMSAC representatives at a meeting of the Congress of Black Writers and Artists in Rome in 1959, he reported on what happened at the meeting for the New York Age.

-After his visit to Rome, Fax toured Africa, visiting such countries as Nigeria, Sudan, Egypt, and Ethiopia.
+After his time in Rome, Fax toured Africa, visiting such countries as Nigeria, Sudan, Egypt, and Ethiopia.
 He drew from these trips for sketches published in his first book, West African Vignettes.
-Fax returned to Europe for the Soviet Writers' Union meetings in 1971 and 1973, and the Bulgarian Writers' Conference in 1977.
-Sue Bailey Thurman donated works by Elton Fax to the "Heritage Hall" at Livingstone College in 1973.
+Fax's drawings were also used in the United States Information Agency film series Adventure Africa.
+Fax returned to Europe for the Union of Soviet Writers meetings in 1971 and 1973 and the Bulgarian Writers' Conference in 1977.

 Fax was a fellow at the MacDowell Colony in 1968.
 He received a Rockefeller Foundation Research Grant in 1976 to travel to Italy.
-Other awards included the Coretta Scott King Award from the American Library Association (1972) and the Chancellor's Medal from Syracuse University in 1990.
+Other awards included the Coretta Scott King Award from the American Library Association in 1972 and the Chancellor's Medal from Syracuse University in 1990.

 Personal life and legacy

 In 1929, Elton Fax married Grace Elizabeth Turner.
 They had three children together.
-The Fax family lived in Mexico for several years in the 1950s, and traveled widely.
-He married as his second wife Elizabeth V. Murrell, a social worker.
+The family lived in Mexico for several years in the 1950s and traveled widely.
+His second wife was Elizabeth V. Murrell, a social worker.

 Elton Fax died in 1993, age 83, in Queens, New York.

-Fax was the older brother of music scholar Mark Fax.
+He was the older brother of music scholar Mark Fax.

-The papers of Elton Fax are at the New York Public Library, Boston University, and Syracuse University.
+Sue Bailey Thurman donated some of Elton Fax's visual art to Heritage Hall at Livingstone College in 1973.
+His papers are housed at the New York Public Library, Boston University, and Syracuse University.